 - Excess alcohol.

 Family history and genetic testing

 About 1 in 20 cases of breast cancer are caused by a faulty gene which can be inherited.
 The genes BRCA1 and BRCA2 are the most common faulty genes.
-See separate leaflet Breast Cancer - Hereditary Factors for further details.
+See separate leaflet called Breast Cancer - Hereditary Factors for more details.

 Breast cancer symptoms

 The usual first symptom is a painless lump in the breast.
 Note: most breast lumps are not cancerous (malignant).
 Most breast lumps are fluid-filled cysts or fibroadenomas (a clumping of glandular tissue) which are non-cancerous (benign).
 However, you should always see a doctor if a lump develops, as the breast lump may be cancerous.

 Other symptoms which may be noticed in the affected breast include:

 - Changes in the size or shape of a breast.

 - Dimpling or thickening of some of the skin on a part of a breast.

 - Rarely, a discharge occurring from a nipple (which may be bloodstained).